MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribboncolorbutton-class.md

 ### <a name="parameters"></a>Parametri
  [in] *nColumns*
- Il numero di icone di colore per visualizzare in ogni riga.
+ Il numero di icone di colore da visualizzare in ogni riga.

 ### <a name="remarks"></a>Note